Kristeris/LOFAR_climate_system/README.md

-to start backend
+to start backend:
   ./gradlew bootRun

-to start angular
+to start angular:
-   cd LOFAR-system/angular
+   cd LOFAR-system/angular and then

    ng serve